ServiceNowDevProgram/code-snippets/GlideRecord/GlideRecord to Object/README.md

-This script takes in a GlideRecord object and returns a JSON object.
+This script takes in a GlideRecord object and returns an object.
 Use the following background script to test the function.

 function _grToObject(recordToPackage) {
   var packageToSend = {};